PondSnowball/sambarjson/README.md

 ## sambarJSON - Nesting and Object Support

-You intuitively write what you need to
+You intuitively write what you need to (as shown).

 ```text
 >>> show_demo() // this function shows a demonstration in python